Knowing how to improve

 Many times, we aren’t aware that indoor air pollution is causing us health problems.
 We’ll have a cold that just won’t go away or sniffles that won’t stop.
 Maybe we’ll get itchy eyes, a scratchy throat, or even an unexplained rash.

-If it’s winter, we assume we need to increase our home humidity levels, and in the summer we think it’s allergies due to ragweed or something else outside.
+If it’s winter, we assume our home’s humidity is too low, and in the summer we think it’s allergies due to ragweed or something else outside.

 But often, the cause can be traced back to indoor air pollution, which can even lead to cancer and chronic obstructive pulmonary disease (COPD).
 According to the World Health Organization, 4.3 million people die each year from